medric/dynamic-forms-ts/README.md

 #### Vite Integration

-For Vite users, the provided `generateFormSchemaVitePlugin` automates schema generation:
+To automate schema generation in your Vite project, use the `generateFormSchemaVitePlugin` provided by `ts-dynamic-forms`.
+Here's how to integrate it:

 ```ts
 import { defineConfig } from 'vite';